convexset/meteor-template-helpers/README.md

 `Blaze.TemplateInstance.prototype.callFunctionWithTemplateContext = function(fn, context, arg1, arg2, ...)`: call function `fn` with context `context` and arguments `arg1`, `arg2`, ..., with `Template.instance()` accessible and pointing to current template instance.

 `Blaze.TemplateInstance.prototype.applyFunctionWithTemplateContext = function(fn, context, args)`: apply function `fn` with context `context` and arguments `args`, with `Template.instance()` accessible and pointing to current template instance.

+`Blaze.TemplateInstance.prototype._lookup = function _lookup(symbolName)`: Perform a lookup on a Template returns.
+Lookup Order:

+ 1. Parent
+ 2. Local Helper
+ 3. Lexical Binding
+ 4. Scope Binding
+ 5. Template by Name
+ 6. Data Context

+`Blaze.TemplateInstance.prototype.lookup = function lookup(symbolName, arg1, arg2, ...)`: Like `_lookup` but calls functions with arguments if they turn up (bound to the data context as done with helpers)

+`Blaze._getScope()`: Reactively obtains all visible scope variables with respect to the current view.
+Returns null if there is no current view, and an object with names of scope variables as keys along with the corresponding values (as values).

+`Blaze._getScopeVariable(name)`: Reactively gets, by name, a value that is scoped to the current template through a `#let` or `#each-in` block.
+Returns null if there is no current view, and undefined if the no such name is in visible in the scope.
+Use within template code if needed, such as to figure out what `@index` is in an `#each-in` block.